cscart/docs/user_guide/manage_products/promotions/setting_promotion.rst

 .. important::

 	If you select several conditions, you should select the condition rules for them.
-In the **Group** option at the top select *All* or *Any* in the first select box and *True* or *False* in the second select box.
+In the option at the top select *All* or *Any* in the first select box and *True* or *False* in the second select box.

 .. image:: img/promotions_02.png
     :align: center